-An exhibition at the foyer of the 4th floor presents to the public all invited European cooperation projects.
+An exhibition at the foyer of the 4th floor presented to the public all invited European cooperation projects.

-Designed by the project leader, each poster includes some basic information regarding the project, such as the partners, countries, activities and disciplines, while presented with the individual aesthetic and brand of each project.
+Designed by the project leader, each poster included some basic information regarding the project, such as the partners, countries, activities and disciplines, while presented with the individual aesthetic and brand of each project.